 There are times and places you should enjoy eating in the parks.
 It would be a shame to go to EPCOT and not sample some food from the World Showcase.
 Lunch menus are often more affordable than dinner.
 When we went we sampled and shared things from many countries: fish and chips from England, gelato from Italy, etc. It was a memorable dinner for us, and I’m so glad we spent some money enjoying EPCOT.

 - Save “extra money.”
 Tax refunds, year-end or holiday bonuses, birthday money, etc. can add up quickly if it is all diverted to a Disney vacation fund.

 - Cut back on small expenses, such as a daily coffee or your afternoon Diet Coke.
 Saving just $2 per day for one year will add $730 to your vacation fund.

 - Pack a lunch.
 Most people who eat lunch out spend between $5-10 per day on lunch.
 You could easily save over $1000 by taking your lunch to work for one year rather than eating out.

 This budget approach to Disney may not sound like much of a vacation to some.
 But when faced with the choice of doing Disney on a budget or not going at all, I was so glad we made a few sacrifices.
 You can always pick and choose which budget tips make the most sense for you and your family.
-I hope you can see that once you save enough for lodging and theme park tickets, you can do Disney on a budget and make wonderful memories that will last you a lifetime.
+Once you save enough for lodging and theme park tickets, you can do Disney on a budget and make wonderful memories that will last you a lifetime.

-Read more about our partnership with Get Away Today here.
+Learn more about our partnership with Get Away Today HERE.